 Average Net Price

 This associate degree curriculum has foundations in the liberal arts, including a broad selection of courses in human services.
-Available as an evenings and weekends program, you’ll take courses in areas such as psychology, life and physical sciences, counseling, gerontology, public speaking, and community health.
+Available as an evening and weekend program, you’ll take courses in areas such as psychology, life and physical sciences, counseling, gerontology, public speaking, and community health.

-You will be expected to take responsibility for arranging and completing two semesters of field work, with one to two days each week dedicated to the practicum.
-After graduation, students commonly enter careers as an assistant probation officer, mental health advocate, social casework assistant, and job developer for example.
+You will be expected to take responsibility for arranging and completing two semesters of fieldwork, with one to two days each week dedicated to the practicum.
+After graduation, students commonly enter careers as assistant probation officers, mental health advocates, social casework assistants, and job developers for example.

 Students admitted into a program are required to pay a non-refundable deposit of $100 toward tuition.
 Resident students pay full-time tuition of around $3,465 per semester, while all non-resident students are charged on a per-credit basis, with each credit costing around $620 for both part-time and full-time students.